cylc/cylc-doc/src/user-guide/writing-workflows/suicide-triggers.rst

    foo => !bar

-Suicide triggers combine in the same way as normal triggers, so this:
+Suicide triggers combine in the same way as normal triggers, so this graph:

 .. code-block:: cylc-graph